metaplex-foundation/developer-hub/src/pages/core/collections.md

 | plugins       | The account paying for the storage fees.           |
 | systemProgram | The System Program account.                        |

-Some of the accounts/args may be abstracted out and/or optional in our SDKs for ease of use.
+Some of the accounts and arguments may be abstracted out and/or optional in our SDKs for ease of use.
 A full detailed look at the on chain instruction it can be viewed on [Github](https://github.com/metaplex-foundation/mpl-core/blob/main/programs/mpl-core/src/processor/create_collection.rs).

-### Code Example
+{% /totem-accordion %}
+{% /totem %}

+### Creating a simple Collection

+The following snippet creates a simple collection without Plugins or anything special.

 {% dialect-switcher title="Create a MPL Core Collection" %}
 {% dialect title="JavaScript" id="js" %}